 Can an open-plan layout really work in a small space?
-Will a tiny kitchen be able to function perfectly and still look amazing stylish?
+Will a tiny kitchen be able to function perfectly and still look amazing stylish while sharing its space with a dining zone?
 The answer to both questions is YES!

-We know we sometimes focus on larger properties but today it's the turn of small, modest homes that have used open kitchens and we're confident you'll love every one of them!
+We know we sometimes focus on larger properties, but today it's the turn of small, modest homes that have used open-plan kitchen ideas and we're confident you'll love every one of them!

-Each has been carefully coordinated by a kitchen planner but you'll be able to glean some amazing ideas to help improve yours, so check out some of our favourite small open-plan kitchens.
+Each has been carefully coordinated by a kitchen planner, but you'll be able to glean some amazing ideas to help improve yours, so check out some of our favourite open-plan kitchen diner ideas.